InstaPy/instapy-gender-classification/README.md

+### This tooling is inactive at the moment, please don't work on or send any data.

+> Once we have finished more work on InstaPy, we will come back to this.

+---

 # InstaPy-sex-classification

 In order to be able to add a general sex classification to InstaPy (even if you don't have a Business Account), we are evaluating some machine learning techniques to test if there is a possibility that we can classify profiles by their sex only given their way of writing a bio, the descriptions on their posts and some other features.